 Rolfers empower their clients through clear communication, while responding appropriately to feedback in order to establish a safe pace and comfortable depth of work.
 These skills and techniques increase the Rolfer's effectiveness in working with many common structural problems.

-One of the greatest benefits
+One of the greatest benefits of

-Rolfing is a sequential program has a beginning, middle and end.
+Rolfing is a sequential program that has a beginning, middle and end.
 You don't have to stay for life or received treatment on regular basis.
 The main goal it to learn from your body, tune in , increase awareness and move on.